aashishp-dev/BASIC/README.md

 * Pharmacologist
 * Radiologist

-A Validator AI compares all analyses, resolves disagreements, calculates confidence, and generates a transparent recommendation.
+A Validator AI compares the analyses, identifies disagreements, calculates confidence, and generates a transparent recommendation.

 ---

-# 🛡 Privacy & Security
+# 🔒 Privacy First

+Your health data belongs to you.

+DoctoraAI is designed around:

 * Secure authentication
-* Encrypted medical records
+* Encrypted storage
 * User-controlled data sharing
-* Transparent AI responses
+* Transparent AI reasoning
 * Human verification for uncertain outputs

 ---

-# 🏗 Tech Stack

-### Frontend

-* Next.js
-* React
-* TypeScript
-* Tailwind CSS

-### Backend

-* FastAPI
-* Python

-### AI

-* Gemini API
-* OCR
-* Medical NLP
-* Multi-Agent AI Architecture

-### Database

-* PostgreSQL / MongoDB

-### Authentication

-* Clerk / Firebase Authentication

----

-# 🎯 Roadmap

-### Phase 1

-* AI Symptom Assessment
-* Prescription Intelligence
-* Human Verification
-* Medicine Reminders
-* Drug Interaction Checker
-* Medical Report Analyzer
-* Health Timeline

-### Phase 2

-* AI Health Twin
-* Preventive Health Coach
-* Health Journal
-* Emergency Health Summary
-* Family Dashboard

-### Phase 3

-* Multi-Agent Medical Consensus Engine
-* Doctor Portal
-* Hospital Dashboard
-* Wearable Integration
-* Insurance Integration
-* Voice Assistant
-* Telemedicine

----

-# ⚠ Disclaimer

-DoctoraAI is an AI-assisted healthcare platform intended to help users understand and organize medical information.

-It is **not a replacement for licensed healthcare professionals** and should not be used as the sole basis for diagnosis or treatment decisions.
-Always consult a qualified medical practitioner for professional medical advice.

----

-# ❤️ Our Mission

-**Making healthcare understandable, organized, and accessible through responsible Artificial Intelligence.**

-If this project inspires you, consider giving it a ⭐ and contributing to the future of intelligent healthcare.
+# 🌍 Long-Term Vision

+DoctoraAI aims to evolve into a comprehensive AI healthcare ecosystem that helps individuals manage their health from daily medication reminders to long-term preventive care, while supporting—not replacing—licensed healthcare professionals.